 When you define a filter in a user profile, it applies to data the user sends or receives.
 If you make changes to a filter in a RADIUS user profile, the changes do not take effect until a call uses that profile.
-For complete information about how filters work, see the MAX Security Supplement, and the chapter on using filters in the MAX ISP and Telecommuting Configuration Guide.
+For complete information about how filters work, see the MAX Security Supplement, and the chapter on using filters in the MAX Network Configuration Guide for your MAX.